szweibel/workshops/newest_python.md

     print("How are you today?")
     print("--------------------")

+# Defining the function is like writing down a recipe.
+It doesn't cook anything yet.
-# Defining the function doesn't run it.
-You have to *call* it.
+# You have to *call* the function to execute it.
 print("Calling the function for the first time:") say_hello()